Evgenia Medvedeva: 2016–2017 season: Eight world records and second World title

 Medvedeva began her Grand Prix season at the 2016 Skate Canada International.
 Ranked first in both segments, she won the gold medal ahead of Kaetlyn Osmond and Satoko Miyahara.
 She then placed first in both segments at the 2016 Trophée de France on her way to another GP title.
-She scored 78.52 points in the short program, the second highest score for a lady and just 0.14 from a world record held by Mao Asada.
+She scored 78.52 points in the short program, the second highest score in the women's event and just 0.14 from a world record held by Mao Asada.
 She collected 15 points from both events and qualified for the Grand Prix Final with maximum points.

-At the Final in Marseille, France, Medvedeva became the world record holder for the ladies' short program score (79.21) previously held by Mao Asada.
+At the Final in Marseille, France, Medvedeva became the world record holder for the women's short program score (79.21) previously held by Mao Asada.
 She also won the title with an overall score 9.33 points ahead of silver medalist Satoko Miyahara.

-With the win, Medvedeva joined Irina Slutskaya, Tara Lipinski, Yuna Kim, and Mao Asada as the only ladies to win back-to-back Grand Prix Final titles.
+With the win, Medvedeva joined Irina Slutskaya, Tara Lipinski, Yuna Kim, and Mao Asada as the only women to win back-to-back Grand Prix Final titles.

 In December 2016, Medvedeva defended her national title at the 2017 Russian Championships, despite the third jump of her 3S-3T-3T combination receiving no points.
 She stated, "Previously, the entire element would have received zero points, but now only the third triple toe would be discarded and I thought since I can do it, why not try?".
 In January 2017, she competed at the European Championships in Ostrava, Czech Republic.
 Finishing first in both the short program and the free skate, she won the gold medal while her teammates Pogorilaya (−18.32) and Sotskova (−37.19) took silver and fourth place respectively.
-She also reset the free skate world record (previously held by herself) with a score of 150.79 and became the current world record holder for the ladies' combined total score (229.71), which was previously held by Yuna Kim.
+She also reset the free skate world record (previously held by herself) with a score of 150.79 and became the current world record holder for the women's combined total score (229.71), which was previously held by Yuna Kim.